 It is important that roads across the county continue to be maintained to ensure goods can keep moving, deliveries flowing and for the safe travel of all the key workers who are providing essential support to our communities.

 The health and safety of staff and the general public is our top priority.
 All road maintenance staff have been fully briefed on the additional safety measures they must take, such as social distancing, and they are being supported with this.

 Blueschool House services update

-Blueschool House is now closed, but you can find up to date contact information for services on our website.
+Blueschool House is now closed, but you can find up to date contact information for services on the Hereford customer services page.

 Thursday 2 April